-At the end of this road the visitor finds himself in the main central drive of the Garden.
+At the end of this road the visitor finds himself in the main central drive of the garden.
 Note the tall Sandbox tree of Tropical America (Hura crepitans) just opposite (bed 15), with its singular explosive fruit and very acrid milky juice; and in the same bed, and completely arching over the road, the "Divi-divi" tree of the West Indies and Central America (Cæsalpinia coriaria), the pods of which have valuable tanning properties.
 The shady drive may now be followed on to the left.
 It is planted on either side with large trees and shrubs of many sorts.
-Conspicuous ones are Schizolobium excelsum of Brazil (12), a tree of singular appearance, very slightly branched, and completely deciduous-there is a very tall specimen of this in the arboretum (D); "Nedun" (Pericopsis Mooniana), a valuable timber tree (13); Yucatan logwood (Hæmatoxylon campechianum) (13); Surinam quassia (Quassia amara) (13); Posoqueria longiflora (13) with very sweet flowers; Bolivian coca (Erythroxylon Coca) (11), a celebrated masticatory, and the source of an alkaloid with remarkable properties as anæsthetic; the teak (Tectona grandis) (11), a valuable timber: the Queensland nut (Macadamia ternifolia) (11); the velvet tamarind or "gal-siyambala" (Dialium ovoideum) (10), the fruit of which is sold in the bazaars; the Brazil cherry (Eugenia Michelii), with fruit like a miniature tomato (10); " atambara " (Fagræa zeylanica); "bóvitiyá" (Melastoma malabathricum), and many others.
-The beds are bordered by species of Hippeastrum, Hymenocallis, Zephyranthes, Crinum, and other tropical amaryllids, backed by numerous Rubiacea, Acanthacea, Scitaminea, Bromeliaceæ, &c.
-The palms are chiefly the "Palmiste" of Mauritius (Dictyosperma alba) and Livistona oliviformis of Java.
-We next reach an open space with two semicircular flower beds (8 and 9); an extensive view of the great lawn is obtained on the left.
+Conspicuous ones are Schizolobium excelsum of Brazil (12), a tree of singular appearance, very slightly branched, and completely deciduous-there is a very tall specimen of this in the arboretum (D); "nedun" (Pericopsis Mooniana), a valuable timber tree (13); Yucatan logwood (Hæmatoxylon campechianum) (13); Surinam quassia (Quassia amara) (13); Posoqueria longiflora (13) with very sweet flowers; Bolivian coca (Erythroxylon Coca) (11), a celebrated masticatory, and the source of an alkaloid with remarkable properties as а local anæsthetic; the teak (Tectona grandis) (11), a valuable timber; the Queensland nut (Macadamia ternifolia) (11); the velvet tamarind or "gal-siyambala" (Dialium ovoideum) (10), the fruit of which is sold in the bazaars; the Brazil cherry (Eugenia Michelii) with fruit like a miniature tomato (10); "atambara" (Fagræa zeylanica); "bóvitiyá" (Melastoma malabathricum), and many others.
+The beds are bordered by species of Hippeastrum, Hymenocallis, Zephyranthes, Crinum, and other tropical amaryllids, backed by numerous Rubiacea, Acanthacea, Scitaminea, Bromeliacea, &c.
+The palms are chiefly the "Palmiste" of Mauritius (Dictyosperma alba) and Livistona oliviformis of Java, and at the end of bed 10 is a fine example of the talipot, nearly full grown (Corypha umbraculifera).
+Of this there are many specimens of different ages about the Gardens.
+The talipot is perhaps the noblest of all palms; it flowers but once-after attaining its full altitude, at an age of between 40 and 50 yearsand then dies.
+Here we reach an open space with two semicircular flower beds (8 and 9); an extensive view of the great lawn is obtained on the left.
 The large solitary tree in the centre is the Guango, or Rain tree of South America (Pithecolobium Saman), only introduced about 1851, but a rapid grower, and now much planted as a shade tree.
 A little behind it is a very fine tree of the "Del" (Artocarpus nobilis), peculiar to Ceylon and with beautiful foliage.